Gronis/OpenEcs/README.md

-#OpenEcs - A fast, typesafe, C++11, configurable, header only, Entity Component System
+#OpenEcs - A fast, clean, typesafe, C++11, header only, Entity Component System

 ##What is OpenEcs?
 Open Ecs is an Entity Component System that uses metaprogramming, cache coherency, and other useful tricks to maximize